sdiazben/CC_Research_Project/README.md

 In general it divides its services in into two main groups - infrastructure and Platform Services:

 <p align="center"><img src="./images/ServicesSchema.png"/></p>

+The platform services are also supported by Security and Management services as well as a they can be deployed on hybrid cloud services (public and private clouds).

 ## Table of Contents
 [Headers](#headers)